ufotechnologies/ufotechnologies.github.io/README.md

-Copyright (c) 2020 Patrick Schroen - Released under a dual-license, the code itself is released under the [MIT license](LICENSE), and the design is released under the [Creative Commons Attribution Non-Commercial license](LICENSE).
+Copyright © 2020-2021 Patrick Schroen - Released under a dual-license, the code itself is released under the [MIT license](LICENSE), and the design is released under the [Creative Commons Attribution Non-Commercial license](LICENSE).